1. Reflect on the past year

-The end of the year is a good time to reflect and evaluate the golf season.
+The beginning of the year is a good time to reflect and evaluate the previous golf season.
 What did you learn about the effectiveness of your practice and play?
 What went well?
-Let’s celebrate your most successful rounds and moments and figure out what you need to work on to make 2020 even better.
+Let’s celebrate your most successful rounds and moments and figure out what you need to work on to make 2021 even better.
 What were your strengths and weaknesses over the season?
-To get the clearest, most honest look at the state of your game, you have to look at your stats.
-Did you keep stats in 2019?
-The numbers don’t lie and require you to be vulnerable about your weaknesses.
-Most of my students keep stats on their game using a stat tracking tool which calculates their “strokes gained” (there are plenty) from different distances.
+To get the clearest, most honest look at the state of your game, you’ll need to look at your stats.
+Did you keep stats in 2020?
+The numbers don’t lie.
+Most of my students use a stat tracking tool such as “Upgame” which calculates their “strokes gained” from different distances.
 I.e. how many strokes are you gaining or losing from different yardages on the golf course (relative to your target handicap)?
-Once you have these numbers you’ll know what your priorities should be during your winter training and for 2020, and you’ll be able to measure your progress.
+Once you have these numbers you’ll know what your priorities should be during your winter training and for 2021, and you’ll be able to measure your progress.
+If you like the look of Upgame (I used it all last year), you can use the coupon code “DAVID10” to get 10% off.

 3. Start a Golf specific fitness regime